If you're house hunting, it's important to know the difference between mortgage prequalification and preapproval.

-While prequalifying is a helpful step to narrowing your home search, you should seek mortgage preapproval before shopping for a home.
-A preapproval can save you a lot of time and heartache.
-In the event of multiple offers on a home, buyers with preapproval are more likely to win over a buyer who has no financial backing when they submit their proposal.
+Mortgage prequalification lets a lender tell you how much money you could qualify to receive.
+When a lender preapproves your credit, they make a conditional agreement to offer you a set mortgage amount.
+A preapproval, on the other hand, can save you a lot of time and heartache during the mortgage process.
+In the event of multiple offers on a home, buyers with preapproval are more likely to win over a buyer who has no financial backing.

-Before submitting any paperwork or touring homes, get a copy of your credit score in your hands.
-There are several ways to access your credit score, including paying one of the three major credit bureaus for access.
+Before submitting any paperwork or touring homes, get a copy of your credit score — as credit checks during the mortgage application process are inevitable.
+There are several ways to access your credit history, including paying one of the three major credit bureaus for access.
 Alternatively, major credit card companies like American Express, Discover, and Capital One offer a free credit score updated once per month.

 Although other factors affect your credit score, one of the most important things that will determine how much, if any, money a lender is willing to give you is your debt-to-income ratio (DTI).
 You can calculate your debt-to-income ratio by dividing your debt payments by your gross income.

 You may have other obligations that don’t show up on your credit report like:

 - monthly payments towards a medical bill